MI-DPLA/combine/docs/command_line.rst

     ./manage.py exportstate

 Users may also provide a string of JSON to skip specific model instances.
-This is somewhat experimental, and still **only works for Organizations only**, but it can be helpful if a particular Organization need not be exported.
-This ``skip_json`` argument is expecting id integers, and looks something like the following if skipping Organization with id == ``4``:
+This is somewhat experimental, and currently **only works for Organizations**, but it can be helpful if a particular Organization need not be exported.
+This ``skip_json`` argument is expecting Organization ids as integers; the following is an example if skipping Organization with id == ``4``:

 .. code-block:: bash